California Consumer Privacy

 CCPA requires that requests for personal information or the deletion of personal information must be verifiable.
 Here’s the type of information we need for verification:

-- If you are a consumer who is identified as a customer, you will need your SDG&E account number or service address.
+- If you are a consumer who is identified as a customer, you will need your SDG&E account number and the service address associated with the account.
 You will also need to provide the last four digits of your social security number or your SDG&E account PIN (a pin a 4-digit number established to access your account information and to authenticate a customer when contacting SDG&E).

-- If you are a consumer who is identified as an “other consumer,” you will be asked to include information, such as phone number, email address or address, that you may have provided when you interacted with us.
+- If you are a consumer who is identified as an “other consumer,” you will be required to provide the phone number, email address and physical or mailing address, that you may have provided when you interacted with us.
 This will help us find any personal information we may have collected about you.

 Ensure you have checked your request for accuracy prior to submitting, including the requestor email address, which we will use to communicate with you about your request.
 No changes can be made to the request once it has been submitted.
 If you believe you have submitted information in error, you may cancel your request and submit a new one.
-If we are unable to verify your request based on the information you provided, your request may be canceled, and you will be notified via email.
+SDG&E will review the information provided to verify your identity.
+If we cannot verify you, we will let you know and cancel the request.

 Our goal is to fulfill requests within 45 days.
 Some requests may take longer, and the law provides additional time, if necessary.
-If we do need more time to complete your request, we’ll contact you via email.
+If we do need more time to complete your request, we’ll contact you.

 Frequently Asked Questions